aschmied/advent-of-code-2017/day03/README.md

 ## Conclusion

 Writing a program to simulate the problem would have been faster than working through the above analysis.
 On the other hand, the above algorithm is O(1) while simulating would have been O(i).

+## Other Notes

+This analysis could be simplified using the `y(x) = |x mod 2 - 1|` definition of a [triangle wave](https://en.wikipedia.org/wiki/Triangle_wave).
+Also a better way to think of this would be mapping `i` to coordinates in the grid.
+Then we could also consider going the other direction: mapping a pair of grid coordinates to an `i`.